awburgess/arda_scraper/README.md

 ### Objective

-Allow users to collect attributes and geometry of church locations
+Allow users to collect attributes and geometry of church locations as GeoJSON

 ### Installation